Credit Earning Pathways

 - During a student’s time at Hanover High School, the student may take a limit of four Dartmouth courses over 2 years but no more than one Dartmouth course per Dartmouth term.

-- Once a student is enrolled in a Dartmouth course, a) the student is expected to complete the course unless he/she is forced to drop out for health reasons, and b) the student falls under the grading policies of Dartmouth College for that part of his/her program.
+- Once a student is enrolled in a Dartmouth course, a) the student is expected to complete the course unless they is forced to drop out for health reasons, and b) the student falls under the grading policies of Dartmouth College for that part of their program.
 Grades earned at Dartmouth will become part of the permanent record of the student.

-- No Hanover High School student is to approach a Dartmouth instructor for admittance to a course as part of his/her high school program before he/she has made application through the high school’s Guidance Department.
+- No Hanover High School student is to approach a Dartmouth instructor for admittance to a course as part of their high school program before they has made application through the high school’s Guidance Department.

 - Once started students may continue taking Dartmouth courses as long as they earn grades of “B” or better